Try These Foods To Get More Iron In Your Meals

-Anemia sounds like the kind of condition that rarely happens anymore, like scurvy or rickets.
-But actually, iron-deficiency is more common than you might think — especially among women.
+Anaemia sounds like the kind of condition that rarely happens anymore, like scurvy or rickets.
+But actually, iron-deficiency anaemia is pretty common — especially among women.
 Being pregnant, breastfeeding, or just having a regular period (especially if it's heavy) all raise your risk for iron-deficiency.
 Luckily, if you plan it right, you can get all the iron you need straight from your meals.

 Everyone needs iron, but exactly how much you need depends on other aspects of your life.
 Vegetarians will be especially pleased to know that there are plenty of plant-based iron sources out there because they'll need about twice as much of the stuff as meat eaters, says Larson.
 Also, distance runners may need up to 30% more iron than the average person, she explains.